14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 • Eat nutrient-dense, whole foods, including plenty of fruits and vegetables.
 Download my free food guide for a shopping list of the best foods to eat.

-• Avoid refined sugars, processed flours, industrial oils, trans fats, gluten and processed dairy.
+• Limit refined sugars, processed flours, industrial oils, trans fats, gluten and processed dairy.

 • Eat organic grass-fed beef and wild-caught fish, or supplement with krill oil.